MITgcm/MITgcm/doc/phys_pkgs/fizhi.rst

 time tendency for Shortwave Radiation is updated once every three hours assuming a normalized incident solar radiation, and subsequently modified at every model time step by the true incident radiation.
-The solar constant value used in the package is equal to 1365 :math:`W/m^2` and a :math:`CO_2` mixing ratio of 330 ppm.
+The solar constant value used in the package is equal to 1365 W m\ :sup:`--2` and a CO\ :sub:`2` mixing ratio of 330 ppm.
 For the ozone mixing ratio, monthly mean zonally averaged climatological values specified as a function of latitude and height :cite:`rosen:87` are linearly interpolated to the current time.